First-time application process

 • Manage/review your financial assistance offer

-To track the status of your financial assistance application for the 2023-2024 academic year, log in to WashU Pathway.
+To track the status of your financial assistance application, log in to WashU Pathway.

 A WashU Pathway account is automatically created for you when you submit:

 1) Either the Common App or the Coalition App (Indicate on either application that you are applying for need-based financial assistance.
-You do not need to complete your admission application for your WashU Pathway account to be created, just submit it.)
+You do not need to complete your application, just submit.)

 2) And the CSS Profile.